sagemath/trac_to_gh/Issue 2165.md

 # Issue 2165: MPolynomialRing(BooleanPolynomial) not as general as it should be

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2165

 Original creator: ncalexan